 That was exactly the thought that led my husband and I to plan our first RV vacation.

-And what led us, after that memory-making RV vacation, to purchase our own motorhome.
+And what led us, after that memory-making RV trip, to purchase our own motorhome a year later!

 What’s So Great About RVing?

-Often the journey is the most overlooked part of a family adventure, merely seen as a way to get to and from your destination.
-With an RV, the journey becomes part of the adventure.
+Often the journey is the most overlooked part of an adventure, merely seen as a way to get to and from your destination.
+With an RV the journey becomes part of the adventure.
 You can stop at that quirky roadside attraction with no worries of being late to hotel check in.

 And food!
 No need to stop and unpack everything to make lunch, then pack it again to get back on the road, as you would with car camping.
 And no more fast food or gas station meals!